 A nice feature of the lzip format is that a corrupt byte is easier to repair the nearer it is from the beginning of the file.
 Therefore, with the help of lziprecover, losing an entire archive just because of a corrupt byte near the beginning is a thing of the past.

-Plzip uses the same well-defined exit status values used by lzip and bzip2, which makes it safer than compressors returning ambiguous warning values (like gzip) when it is used as a back end for other programs like tar or zutils.
+Plzip uses the same well-defined exit status values used by lzip, which makes it safer than compressors returning ambiguous warning values (like gzip) when it is used as a back end for other programs like tar or zutils.

 Learn more about lzip in the Lzip Home Page.